mihaiconstantin/parabar/README.md

 operates.
 The default context class (i.e., `?Context`) simply forwards the call to the corresponding backend method.
 However, a more complex context can augment the operation before forwarding the call to the backend.
-One example of a complex context is the `?ProgressDecorator` class.
+One example of a complex context is the `?ProgressTrackingContext` class.
 This class extends the regular `?Context` class and decorates the backend `sapply` operation to log the progress after each task execution and display a progress bar.